formello-forms/formello/readme.txt

 For each of this input field you can set all html attribute (required, pattern, max, min step etc...).
 You can also add a description underneath the field and a tooltip.

+== Screenshots ==

+1. Form preview
+2. Button options
+3. All blocks
+4. Form option
+5. Form with label on side
+6. Validation

 == Installation ==

 There's two ways to install Formello.